microsoft/azurelinux/CONTRIBUTING.md

 ## Develop for CBL-Mariner

 When starting to develop for CBL-Mariner, use the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repo.
 This repository guides developers on using CBL-Mariner's tools to customize or add new packages or images.
 Once you have confirmed your change builds and functions as expected, consider whether it should be added to the core repo, [CBL-Mariner](https://github.com/microsoft/CBL-Mariner).
-Please see our [quickstart](toolkit/docs/quick_start/quickstart.md) for a tutorial and [building instructions](toolkit/docs/building/building.md) for an in-depth overview of building within CBL-Mariner.
+Please see our [building instructions](toolkit/README.md) for a tutorials and build guides.
 Please adhere to the [Pull Request guidelines](pull-request-guidelines) when contributing.

 ### Packages